How Much Do You Need to Retire

 Don’t forget about strategies to live on less money during retirement, but still live a full and exciting life.
 The biggest money savers include not retiring until you reach age 70, continuing to work part-time into your retirement at a job you enjoy, selling your house to raise cash and moving to a state, city or even a country outside of the United States with a lower cost of living, as more and more retirees are doing.

-If you take all the above into consideration, ask yourself if you’ll really need 80% of your current income every year during retirement, or if that number is in fact, actually less?
+If you take all the above into consideration, ask yourself if you’ll really need 80% of your current income every year during retirement, or if that number is less?
 You may find that you need less than you think.
 Only you can determine the answer based on what you want to do during retirement and the lifestyle you want to lead.

-I would be remiss if I didn’t mention your biggest expense during retirement, medical costs.
+I would be remiss if I didn’t mention your most significant expense during retirement, medical costs.
 Right now the U.S. spends 17.7% of its GDP on health care costs.
 The next highest developed country drops all the way down to 11.9%.
 Our health care costs continue to rise faster than any other developed country.
 The United States spends over 50% more per capita on health care than the next highest nation, and nearly double the average of the top 15 developed nations.

-Even with all that spending, rating systems such as the one put out by the World Health Organization and Bloomberg, the United States hasn’t even been able to crack the top 30 in terms of quality of health care for everyone.
+Even with all that spending, rating systems such as the one put out by the World Health Organization and Bloomberg; the United States hasn’t even been able to crack the top 30 in terms of quality of health care for everyone.
 If our government can ever get its act together so that we can maintain social security and reduce our rising health care costs, it will be of great help to all retirees.

 Now let’s talk about the amount of money you can safely withdraw each year from your retirement account to get a final total estimate of approximately how much money you’ll need to retire comfortably.

 The general rule of thumb is that you can safely withdraw 4% of your retirement income per year if you hold 60% of your retirement funds in cash and 40% in intermediate bonds.
 This rule of thumb was established by William Bengen, a financial planner out of California, after studying various 30-year periods of investment returns.
-It’s since been refined by other retirement planning studies but the general framework still applies.
+It’s since been refined by other retirement planning studies, but the general framework still applies.

 There are other, more complicated plans being promoted by investment banks.
 These often happen to be good for business, because you’ll need a financial planner to keep track of it all, and that comes with a hefty price.
 Remember what I said about investment firms making things as complicated as possible to promote business?